August 10, 2022 | Hiring Tips for Managers

 People tend to communicate better and bond more strongly over video calls.
 As a result, audio calls do not foster as much trust among team members.
 Video calls are not always appropriate, but look for opportunities in which video calls may be preferable to audio calls.

-4. Facilitate belonging and team learning.
+4. Facilitate Belonging and Team Learning

 In addition to promoting productive communication, video conferences with the remote team also facilitate an environment of belonging and team learning.
 Informal interaction at the beginning of team video conferences can promote a sense of belonging.
 These informal interactions can be as simple as sharing what’s new in each person’s life, or team members sharing knowledge they found helpful since the last team conference.
 For a remote leader, these strategies promote a sense of individual belonging and knowledge sharing.